VergaraC/VergaraC/README.md

 </strong>

 <p align="center">
-    I'm a Computer Engineering student, but I'm still not sure what I want to do with my life!
-And that's a good thing!
-It means I have an opportunity to get to know a lot of different things, and that's where the fun begins.
-I love to learn new things, teaching and overcoming challenges, in group or alone.
-    Not a surprise this is my favorite quote: "We choose to go to the Moon in this decade and do the other things, not because they are easy, but because they are hard"- John F. Kennedy.
+    Hi!
+I'm Victor!
+I'm a Computer Engineering student in the 8th semester with a passion for entrepreneurship and Innovation.
+My goals at the moment are to learn more about Innovation, especially Open Innovation and relationships between companies and Startups, how to strenghten and incentivize them better, while gaining experience in the area.
+Being Part of SMASH Robotics since 2019, and quickly becoming a director I was able to learn how to lead, manage, recruit and teach people on the job, while learning about technologies that I use in my projects.
 </p>

 <h4 align="center">
-    Here is my <a href="https://drive.google.com/file/d/1QWo8PLLdJ4-4FBnpqFl6_ByTHLqwAtS7/view?usp=sharing">CV</a>
+    Here is my <a href="https://drive.google.com/file/d/1ZdqAMIzc6TZ9o0Sjso711DEjvmDsuvlE/view?usp=share_link">CV</a>
     <br>
 </h4>